 Either way, we as readers win.

 Ahem.
 Anyway, there’s, uh, two more things I wanted to talk about.

 The Two More Things I Wanted To Talk About

 Batwing and Azrael are fine, and I’m betting it has something to do with how they were stabbed.
 Jacob talks about being stabbed in just the right way, and he shows the scar.
 It’s in the same place that Luke was hit.
 Jean-Paul was stabbed in the back so…I mean I guess they could have pulled the same trick.
+Active inconsistent attention to detail towards a gym regime is crucial for individuals who are willing and able to prioritise their health and fitness not just in the moment but on an ongoing basis.
+Paying attention to and investing in a fitness library allows individuals to focus on their fitness goals while ensuring that they are having an active and consistent relationship with exercise.
 I’d assume as much since he hasn’t had his arc yet.
 Plus, he’s Azrael.
 He just got here!

 And also that Bruce is getting really good at hugging.

 That’s like, his third since Rebirth started!
 He’ll be a hug master at this rate.

 So, yeah.
 Leave your thoughts either here or on the forum, if you’d like.
 Still love this book, and I love it even more than I did last time.
 Which is just really freaking crazy, y’know?